 Founder & Senior Research Consultant

-At CTQ since…1998
+At CTQ since 1998

 What I do

-Barnett’s insights on the teaching profession are grounded in a career that has positioned him to analyze education policy and practice from a rich range of perspectives.
-He is a former high school social studies teacher, think tank analyst, senior state education agency leader, and university professor.
+Barnett is a former high school social studies teacher, think tank analyst, senior state education agency leader, and university professor.
 In the mid-1990s, he served as a research consultant to the National Commission on Teaching & America’s Future in developing its seminal report, What Matters Most: Teaching for America’s Future, and later led its state policy and partnership efforts.
 This work led to his founding of CTQ in 1998.
-Barnett has authored more than 100 peer-reviewed journal articles and book chapters.
-His research and analysis has focused on policies to advance the teaching profession, spanning from teacher recruitment and preparation to how teaching effectiveness is evaluated and rewarded.
-Barnett’s first book, TEACHING 2030: What We Must Do for Our Students and Our Public Schools… Now and in the Future (2011), was crafted with the wisdom of twelve expert teachers and outlines a potent vision for the future of teaching.
+Barnett has returned to the university to lead a bold initiative to community-based schooling and a 21st century system of teaching, learning, and caring.
+He has authored more than 120 peer-reviewed journal articles and book chapters.
+He continues his research on policies to advance the teaching profession, including a new study on teacher working conditions that matter most for high-needs schools as well as how to ignite change from inside public education.
+Barnett’s first book, TEACHING 2030: What We Must Do for Our Students and Our Public Schools — Now and in the Future (2011), was crafted with the wisdom of 12 expert teachers and outlines a potent vision for the future of teaching.
 Teacherpreneurs: Innovative Teachers Who Lead But Don’t Leave (2013) details the contours of a bold brand of teacher leadership.
-He blogs at Advancing the Teaching Profession and regularly publishes in the popular education press.